 - Application Review Process – Agency or individual understand that each application is reviewed by the Partnership Credentials Committee (PCC).
-The PCC reserves the right to review individual texts for conformance to above mentioned criteria.
+The PCC reserves the right to review individual texts for conformance to above-mentioned criteria.

-Apply to submit content: If your organization can meet these requirements you can submit content to the DBL.
+If your organization can meet these requirements you can submit content to the DBL.

 How will intellectual property rights be protected?

-Every organization that submits a copyrighted translation to the Digital Bible Library will sign a license agreement with the United Bible Societies which specifies the level of permissions given.
-Each copyright holder will in addition have the control to grant or revoke access to a platform provider through the Digital Bible Library® interface.
+Every organization that submits a copyrighted translation to the Digital Bible Library® will sign a license agreement with the United Bible Societies which specifies the level of permissions given.
+Each copyright holder will, in addition, have the control to grant or revoke access to a platform provider through the Digital Bible Library® interface.
 The administrators will maintain records of copyright ownership and the specific rights made available to the Digital Bible Library® for use by various cardholders.

 How secure is DBL?

 The Digital Bible Library® follows industry standard protocols and best practices for securing its stored texts and digital files, and for managing access to the library.
-DBL is hosted on high availability servers in a proven proven network infrastructure.
+DBL is hosted on high availability servers in a proven network infrastructure.
 Software upgrades, data backups to multiple global locations, and system maintenance are all performed routinely.

 Why do ministries and organizations need a library card?